Introduction

 Prominent Call-to-Action

 What’s the most important action you want visitors to take on your website?
 Do you want them to call?
 Maybe you want them to sign up for your service.
 Whatever it may be, you want to make sure you include a prominent call-to-action that captures their attention and gives them an easy way to convert.
-Traditionally, you’ll see a colorful button in the top right hand corner of websites or a button centered in the hero section above the fold.
+Traditionally, you’ll see a colorful button in the top right hand corner of si or a button centered in the hero section above the fold.

 Action Button

-Take a look at most websites and you’ll see buttons.
+Take a look at most sites and you’ll see buttons.
 But are those buttons doing their job?
 Surprisingly, many websites include buttons with soft or non-action oriented text.
 Why?
 Most people are scared to “ask for the sale”.
 We don’t mean the actual sale, we mean they’re scared to ask for the action they really want their visitors to take.
 Don’t make this mistake.
 Add “action-oriented” text to your buttons.
 If you want someone to call, create a button that says “Call Now”.
 If you want someone to buy something, create a button to “Buy Now”.

 Fast Loading Time

-Did you know that almost 50% of people will abandon a website if it doesn’t load within 3 seconds?
+Did you know that almost 50% of people will abandon a website (also known as abandonment rate) if it doesn’t load within 3 seconds?
 That’s a scary thought.
 In this generation of immediate gratification, we expect everything now, like right now, as in right this second or i’m going to lose my – you get the picture.
 Not only will fast website loading time decrease your bounce rate, studies have shown that it will increase your conversion rate as well.
 The faster you can serve people, the better chance you have at converting them.

 The Future of Conversion